Wai Hon's Blog

 Update Key Maps that Works in Terminal

-The idea is to have a set of keybindings that terminal can response to.
+The idea is to have a set of keybindings that the terminal can respond to.

 This part varies from person to person.
 For example, I have remapped: